jasonkuhrt/molt/packages/@molt/command/README.md

 PARAMETERS

+  Name           Type / Summary                          Default                 Via Environment

-  to             enum:  json, yaml, toml                 REQUIRED
+  to             json | yaml | toml                      REQUIRED                ✕
                  Format to convert to.

-  file-path      string
+  file-path      string                                  REQUIRED                FILE_PATH
                  Path to the file to convert.
-REQUIRED

-  from           enum?: json | yaml | toml               Inferred from the file extension.
+  from           json | yaml | toml                      Inferred from the file  ✕
-                 Format to convert from.
+                 Format to convert from.                 extension.

-  verbose        boolean?                                false
-  v              Log detailed progress.
+  verbose        boolean                                 false                   ✕ v              Log detailed progress.

-  move           boolean?                                false
-  v              Delete the original file after
+  move           boolean                                 false                   ✕ v              Delete the original file after
                  it has been converted.

-  h              boolean?                                false
+  h              boolean                                 false                   ✕
                  Output succinct info on how to
                  use this CLI.

-  help           boolean?                                false
+  help           boolean                                 false                   ✕
                  Output detailed info on how to
                  use this CLI.
-Includes info about
-                 flag passing styles, long parameter
-                 descriptions, passing arguments from
-                 the environment, and more.
 ```

 ## Features